abtion/guidelines/career/engineering_manager_career_ladder.md

 - [ ] Uses their experience and relevant data to make fast and informed decisions.
 - [ ] Has a track record of growing people across various teams.
+- [ ] Consistently seeks to improve processes at the company such as interview practices, onboarding, defining roles, etc.

 ### Coaching and mentoring